mickle-ak/mockobor/README.md

         notifier.notiferFor(listner3.class).listener_method();
         ...
 ```
-For more detail see [Detailed Examples / typical java style listeners](#typical-java-style-listeners)
+For more detail see [Examples / typical java style listeners](#typical-java-style-listeners)

 ### collect and verify events from test object